The Future of Another Timeline: Reception

 Los Angeles Times reviewer Cory Doctorow also gave Another Timeline a positive review: "The premise that Newitz sets up is fairly madcap — a time-traveling Wikipedia-style edit war between Men’s Rights Advocates and Social Justice Warriors.
 While there’s plenty of light, fast-moving action here, the story also has a pulsing, claustrophobic, dystopian heart...
 Newitz’s Comstockers are far too real and present to be mere satire.
 That’s because so much of their ideology is lifted verbatim from men’s rights message boards, murderous incel cults and 'Dark Enlightenment' self-parody...
 The upshot is a book full of heart, consequences, stakes, action and surprises.
 Newitz blends exquisitely rendered historical research with a complex science fiction, the time-travel premise whose internal logic is well-thought-through, throwing up all kind of hard puzzles for their characters to solve...
 This is a hell of a book from start to finish and could not be more timely."

-Jane Huang in Paste magazine: "The Future of Another Timeline boasts an unabashedly queer feminist agenda.
+Jane Huang in Paste: "The Future of Another Timeline boasts an unabashedly queer feminist agenda.
 With their thorough research and incorporation of key historical figures and events, Newitz crafts a tale that illuminates just how fragile women’s rights are...
 Feminist readers will readily join Tess on her mission, but readers who aren’t already on board may feel further alienated.
 The urgency of women’s issues in our own time, however, necessitates this heavy-handedness...
 Although it bears flaws in its character development, The Future of Another Timeline is a relevant social commentary disguised as a cautionary tale."